mrghg/agage-archive/notes.md

+# Methodology notes
+*Matt Rigby, University of Bristol*

+Some features of the ALE/GAGE data have to be reconstructed from literature.
+Here are some bits of information I've dug out of key papers at the time.

 ## Repeatability
+I haven't found a good single source of information on repeatabilties, so here are some notes from the early papers.

 Prinn et al. (1983) estimates monthly variances (so repeatability + variability) of ~5% for CH3CCl3, ~2% for CFC-11, CFC-12, and CCl4, and 0.5% for N2O.

 Cunnold et al. (1983) notes repeat measurement of standards with a repeatability of 0.5% for CFC-11, although 1% discontinuities for CFC-11 and CFC-12 found in Cunnold et al. (1986) due to tank changes.

-Prinn et al. (2000) states AGAGE repeatabilities of 0.07% for CFC-11, 0.04% for CFC-12, 0.15% for CFC-113, 0.32% for CH3CCl3, 0.16% for CCl4 and 0.03% for N2O.
+Prinn et al. (2000) states *AGAGE* repeatabilities of 0.07% for CFC-11, 0.04% for CFC-12, 0.15% for CFC-113, 0.32% for CH3CCl3, 0.16% for CCl4 and 0.03% for N2O.
 States that this is improved over GAGE by 1 - 3 times at stations with good environmental control (e.g., CGO), and 2 - 6 times for other stations (e.g. RPB and SMO).
 A factor of 3 or 6 increase over AGAGE would give (for GAGE):
 - CFC-11: 0.21% - 0.42%
 - CFC-12: 0.12% - 0.24%
 - CFC-113: 0.45% - 0.9%